CodeRibbon/CodeRibbon/README.md

  - `Ctrl-Alt-O` to look at all the Patches in Overview mode
  - Drag files from the project tree view onto Patches to open them
  - Swap Patches by dragging one item onto the other patch
+ - Keyboard shortcuts for navigating the ribbon
+ - Quick Fuzzy search files in the project for blank patches

+## A research project from UTK

+CodeRibbon is a research project from the University of Tennessee, Knoxville.

+The research is supported by Austin Henley. (one of Patchwork's original authors)

+For the contributors of CodeRibbon, see https://github.com/utk-se/CodeRibbon/graphs/contributors